 Prepare yourself to receive a chargeback.
 It will happen.
 So you should take time to understand the possible reasons for a dispute.
 After all, there are currently over 130 different chargeback reason codes among the top four networks.
 And they have plans for how you should respond to the reasons for each code.

-A free chargeback reporting solution is a great way for merchants to know how to manage the chargeback process.
+A free chargeback reporting solution is a great way for merchants to know how to manage the merchant chargeback process.
 A simple solution will help recover lost revenue.
 And what better solution is there to handle disputes, let alone chargebacks?
 Let me suggest the Chargeback App as the solution for real-time dispute resolution.